-(6) encourage local agencies and water purveyors to use economic incentives that promote the efficient use of water, such as implementing a tiered-rate structure; and
+(6) encourage local agencies and water purveyors to use economic incentives that promote the efficient use of water, such as implementing a tiered-rate structure;

-(7) encourage local agencies to designate the necessary authority that implements and enforces the provisions of the Model Water Efficient Landscape Ordinance or its local landscape ordinance
+(7) encourage local agencies to designate the necessary authority that implements and enforces the provisions of the Model Water Efficient Landscape Ordinance or its local landscape ordinance;

-, a whole systems approach to the design, construction and maintenance of the landscape, to conserve water;
+(8) utilize Bay-Friendly Landscaping, a whole systems approach to the design, construction and maintenance of the landscape, to conserve water; and

-(9)
+(9) adopt the Bay-Friendly Landscape Guidelines, Bay-Friendly Rated Scorecard and Bay-Friendly Gardening Guide, as they may be amended from time to time, as agency reference documents.

-(c) Landscapes that are planned, designed, installed, managed and maintained with the watershed based approach, can improve California’s environmental conditions and provide benefits and realize sustainability goals.
+(c) Landscapes that are planned, designed, installed, managed and maintained with the watershed based approach, such as the principles used in the Bay-Friendly Landscape Guidelines, can improve California’s environmental conditions and provide benefits and realize sustainability goals.
 Such landscapes will make the urban environment resilient in the face of climatic extremes.
 Consistent with the legislative findings and purpose of the Ordinance, conditions in the urban setting will be improved by:

 (1) Creating the conditions to support life in the soil by reducing compaction, incorporating organic matter that increases water retention, and promoting productive plant growth that leads to more carbon storage, oxygen production, shade, habitat and esthetic benefits.